Minerva Networks

 Minerva Networks, Inc. is an American company based in Silicon Valley that develops video compression technology and broadcast systems used for delivery of video services over broadband IP networks, interactive television(iTV) services, and video conferencing.

-It was founded in 1992.
-Minerva also makes data compression hardware used to transmit video over Internet protocol (IP) networks.
+Founded in 1992, Minerva also makes data compression hardware used to transmit video over IP networks.

 In 2006, Nortel Networks and Minerva announced that they would jointly develop an Application Interface (API) enabling the integration of real-time IPTV services with Minerva's iTVManager software, allowing it to interoperate with Nortel's IMS service delivery platform.